percona/mongodb_exporter/README.md

 - Document more configurations options here
 - Stabilize WiredTiger support (*currently beta/experimental*)
 - Add support for PerconaFT and RocksDB storage engines
+- Move MongoDB user/password/authdb to a file (for security)
 - Write more go tests
 - Version scheme